kenplusplus/tdx-tools/README.md

 - Dump guest VM measurement and generate TD quote report for TDX E2E attestation
 - Measured boot and Secure boot for TDX guest VM

+**NOTE**: The main branch is for TDX SW stack usage with kernel 5.19.
+Please switch to branch `mvp-tdx-5.15` for TDX SW stack usage with kernel 5.15.

 ## 2. Components

 Intel&reg; TDX(Trust Domain Extensions) MVP Stack includes the components in